freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 Crowdin allows you to rate the existing proposed translations.
 If you attempt to save a translation, you may see a message indicating that you cannot save a duplicate translation - this means another contributor has proposed that identical translation.
 If you agree with that translation, click the `+` button to "upvote" the translation.

-If you see a translation that is inaccurate or does not provide the same clarity as the original string, click the `-` button to "downvote" the translation.
+If you see a translation that is inaccurate or doesn't provide the same clarity as the original string, click the `-` button to "downvote" the translation.

 Crowdin uses these votes to give a score to each proposed translation for a string, which helps the proofreading team determine which translation is the best fit for each string.